-David Kessler expert on this subject www.grief.com believes that when society goes through a huge upheaval anticipatory grief of what the future holds is associated with our primitive mind.
-A wonderful example of this was the recent stock piling of toilet paper and the hoarding food.
+David Kessler expert on this subject www.grief.com believes that when society goes through a huge upheaval, anticipatory grief of what the future holds is associated with our primitive mind.
+A perfect example of this was the recent stock piling of toilet paper and the hoarding food.

-Acceptance is where insight and understanding lies by washing hands, keeping distance and working virtually.
-I learn through scientist that the virus stays in the air 3 hours, on cooper 4 hrs, cardboard 24 hrs, stainless steel 2-3 days and plastic 3 days, so hand sanitiser has become my best friend.
+Acceptance is the last stage where insight and understanding is so important to keep each other safe and by washing hands, keeping distance and when possible to work through virtual technology.
+I learn through a scientist that the virus stays in the air for 3 hours, on copper for 4 hrs, cardboard for 24 hrs, on stainless steel for 2-3 days and on plastic 3 days, so hand sanitiser has become my best friend.

 As I sit here I feel grateful to have a roof over my head, food in the fridge and to take one day at a time as well as appreciate a good nights rest.